Scheduling an Appointment

 - Speak with the student in private if possible.

 - Respect the student's values and beliefs.

 - Do not promise to keep a student disclosure in confidence when it relates to harm to self or others.

 Except in emergency situations, students are seen at the Counseling Center by appointment.
-Generally, students are offered an Initial Consultation session within a week of the student's request for services.
-During the initial consultation, we gather information from the student about what their difficulties are and assess what services might be most helpful for them.
+Generally, students are offered an Initial Assessment session within a week of the student's request for services.
+During the initial assessment, we gather information from the student about what their difficulties are and assess what services might be most helpful for them.
 If they are interested in ongoing counseling, we would either recommend counseling here, or help them access an outside referral as appropriate.
-Following the Initial Consultation, a short delay may occur before ongoing counseling is scheduled (depending upon staff availability, demand for services, and the severity of the student's presenting problem).
-Please keep in mind that services at the Counseling Center are voluntary .
+Following the Initial Assessment, a short delay may occur before ongoing counseling is scheduled (depending upon staff availability, demand for services, and the severity of the student's presenting problem).
+Please keep in mind that services at the Counseling Center are voluntary.
 Therefore, you may encourage or suggest that a student seek counseling, but it is ultimately the student's decision.
 In referring a student to our office, please take the following steps:

 - Alternatively, if you aware that the student already works with a counselor, either at our Center or another agency, it may be most helpful to suggest that the student arrange to see their ongoing counselor, and to offer assistance in contacting that counselor if appropriate.

 - Consult with our staff when you think the student's circumstances may require an immediate (emergency) appointment.
 We will assist you in determining whether emergency intervention is warranted and talk with you about the specific arrangements that need to be made (for further information, see Crisis Situations below.

 - You may wish to reassure the student that the staff at the Counseling Center are competent and well-trained professionals, and that the services are confidential.